 Being consistent means you need to define how many posts you will create each week and what days, then stick to it religiously like a monk in a monastery does with his Morning Prayer ritual, show up and do it no matter what.
 If, like me, you struggle with inconsistency create an editorial calendar for the next 3, 6, or 12 months.
 I recently watched an episode of Marie TV where Marie Forleo shared tips she had learned while generating content for her YouTube channel.
 In this video, she hinted that she generates her content in batches.
 I think this is a great idea and one that many successful people use.
 Use the editorial content to play and write up content in advance, and then auto-schedule it on your blog.
 This one quick fix will put a stop to those lazy days where you are feeling lazy, disillusioned, or simply what to procrastinate.

-Mistake #3: I didn’t understand what marketing was.
+Mistake #3: I didn’t understand marketing

 The next biggest mistake I made was with marketing.
 I had no idea what marketing was; In fact, I had a negative view of marketing.
 I thought marketing was sleazy, like those telephone salespeople, or those info-commercials that are on TV late at night, selling things you don’t need that don’t live up to expectation.
-I chose to focus on features of my coaching packages.
+I chose to focus on the features of my coaching packages.
 The truth is no one buys coaching or products they buy a solution to a problem.
 No one wakes up thinking ‘I want to buy a 3-month coaching package.’
 People buy services and products because they recognise they have a problem and believe that the service or product will give them that solution, and this is what marketing is really all about.
 It’s not about exaggerating or lying.
 It’s about explaining that this product or service will solve this problem.
 People make decisions either to bring more pleasure into their lives or to avoid a pain they are currently experiencing, and marketing to an audience correctly helps them make better decisions, which results in happier clients and customers.

 The Quick Fix: